-The Districts manage the Project consistent with their long-standing commitment to employee safety.
+The Districts manage the Don Pedro Project consistent with their long-standing commitment to employee and public safety.
 This commitment begins with compliance with applicable local, state, and federal regulations regarding the safe operation of industrial and electrical facilities.
 As a result of the rigorous safety programs implemented, TID, the operator of the Don Pedro Project, has not received a single OSHA citation for or related to the Don Pedro Project.

-The DPRA manages resources while providing for recreational opportunities at the Don Pedro Recreation Area.
-The Don Pedro Recreation Agency promotes the safety and security of visitors and employees.
-In an effort to assure safety and security of visitors, the Don Pedro Recreation Area has a set of regulations and ordinances to govern its facilities addressing topics of general regulations, safety, vehicles, recreation area use, and natural resources.
+The DPRA manages resources while providing for recreational opportunities at the Don Pedro Project.
+The DPRA promotes the safety and security of visitors and employees.
+In an effort to assure safety and security of visitors, all the Don Pedro recreation areas have a set of regulations and ordinances to govern its facilities addressing topics of general regulations, safety, vehicles, recreation area use, and natural resources.
 These regulations and ordinances are attached as Appendix H-4.

-The Don Pedro Reservoir is a large, active and popular recreation area that allows for boating, fishing, and swimming within the reservoir.
-As described above, the Districts have various warning devices in place to inform the public of dangers relative to boating, swimming, and fishing in the immediate vicinity of Project facilities.
-Fatalities have occurred in the reservoir, the majority of which were typically due to boating accidents or mishaps.
+The Don Pedro Reservoir is a large and popular recreation area that supports boating, fishing, skiing and swimming within the reservoir.
+As described above, the Districts have various warning devices in place to inform the public of dangers relative to boating, swimming, skiing, and fishing in the immediate vicinity of any project-related facilities.
+Fatalities have occurred in the reservoir, the majority of which were due to boating accidents or mishaps.
 A record of fatalities that occurred between 1995 and 2013 is provided in Table 2.1-1.